LonePineGames/friday-facts/_posts/2021-03-26-the-logos-of-logos.md

 {% include image.html class="caption-bottom"
   url="/assets/images/68_newLogo.png"
-  description:  "We built our branding the way you fall asleep: slowly, then all at once." -John Green, probably
+  description:  We built our branding the way you fall asleep: slowly, then all at once. -John Green, probably
 %}

 When I joined the team at the tail end of 2020 there was some catch-up to do.
 Like a lot of great passion projects, the game had grown into a phenomenal piece of media without the restrictions of corporate bureaucracy.
 But as Warhol said, making money is art.
 And when a game as great as NewCity needs more exposure, you gotta get creative.

 That is to say, a slight text change and a green gradient aren't exactly the pinnacle of creativity.
 But we're not done yet!
 There's a lot more where all this came from.
 ---

 Questions?
 Comments?
 Feedback on the game?
 Sound off on our [Discord]{:target="_blank"}.